 For instance, you will need to collect all necessary contact information on the person so that you can follow up and have the insurance company contact them if necessary.

 Make sure that whoever witnesses, or is informed of an injury, follows up and gets this paperwork completed.

 Even if the person injured says they are fine, get the incident documented on paper.

 Create a binder or keep a file with these reports because sometimes it is months later that a visitor will inform you that they were hurt on campus.

-They are the experts in this and can provide you with many great tips and tools to help keep your campus safe and free from slips and falls.
+Insurance companies are the experts in this and can provide you with many great tips and tools to help keep your campus safe and free from slips and falls.

 Take a few moments right now and start the preparation for the next big weather event in your area.